Julia Whelan

-Julia May Whelan (born May 8, 1984) is an American actress and author.
-She is best known for her role as Grace Manning on the television family drama series Once and Again (1999–2002), and her co-starring role in the 2002 Lifetime movie The Secret Life of Zoey.
-A noted child actor, Whelan first appeared on screen at the age of 11, and continued to take television roles until her matriculation into Middlebury College in 2004; Whelan graduated magna cum laude from Middlebury in 2008 after spending the 2006–2007 academic year as a visiting student at Lincoln College, Oxford.
+Julia May Whelan (born May 8, 1984) is an American actress, narrator and author.
+As an actress, she is best known for her role as Grace Manning on the television family drama series Once and Again (1999–2002), and her co-starring role in the 2002 Lifetime movie The Secret Life of Zoey.
+A noted child actor, Whelan first appeared on screen at the age of 11 and continued to take television roles until her matriculation into Middlebury College in 2004; Whelan graduated magna cum laude from Middlebury in 2008 after spending the 2006–2007 academic year as a visiting student at Lincoln College, Oxford.
 Whelan returned to film acting in November 2008 with a role in the fantasy thriller Fading of the Cries.
+In the 2010s, Whelan stepped away from her acting career to become an audiobook narrator.
+As of August 2025, she has narrated over 600 audiobooks.
+In 2018, she published her debut novel My Oxford Year.

 Early life

 Julia May Whelan was born in Oregon on May 8, 1984.
 Her father was a firefighter and her mother a teacher.
 Whelan first acted in community theater at the age of five, and yearly trips to the Oregon Shakespeare Festival in Ashland, Oregon deepened her interest in an acting career.
 At age ten she began acting lessons with actor/screenwriter Geof Prysirr.
-Prysirr developed a close professional and personal relationship with Whelan, eventually becoming her guardian.
-Prysirr began escorting Whelan on trips to Los Angeles, where she soon found professional success.
+They developed a close relationship, and eventually Prysirr became her guardian, escorting her on trips to Los Angeles, where she soon found professional success.

-Whelan moved to Los Angeles with Prysirr and his wife, Days of Our Lives actress Derya Ruggles, where the three took up residence in a two-bedroom apartment so that Whelan could advance her career.
-Whelan quickly began to win television roles, first appearing on screen in an April 8, 1996, episode of the drama series Nowhere Man.
+Whelan moved to Los Angeles with Prysirr and his wife, Days of Our Lives actress Derya Ruggles, so that Whelan could advance her career.
+Her first TV role was in an April 8, 1996, episode of the drama series Nowhere Man.